OxAI-Safety-Hub/al-llm-experiments/local_datasets/README.md

 The first line in each file must be hold the names of the columns which must be named:

 - `text` for the column containing the sentences.
-- `label` for the column containing the integers representing the label given.
+- `labels` for the column containing the integers representing the label given.